gudrunhe/secdec/nodist_examples/bubble1L_expansion_by_regions/README.md

 generate_bubble1L_expansion_by_regions_small_mass
 -------------------------------------------------

 Computes the small mass expansion.
-Assumes msq->z\*msq, computes up to and including the 5th order in z.
-Note that due to the high expansion order in z this example is somewhat slow.
+Assumes msq->z\*msq, computes up to and including the 2nd order in z.